Why Potty Training Your Puppy Is Not Working

 • A playpen or x-pen

-Immediately before their confinement, make sure they’ve gone out to potty and take them out again when you release them from confinement, even if it’s only been 15 minutes.
+Immediately before their confinement, make sure they’ve gone out to potty and take them out again when you release them from confinement, even if it’s only been 10 minutes.

 Take your puppy to their potty area often

-If your puppy is less than 4 months old, you’ll want to take them out about every hour when they’re awake.
-If they’re sleeping, you can leave them until they wake up, but make sure you take them out as soon as they do.
-Some other times to take your puppy out are:
+If your puppy is under 4 months old, you’ll want to take them out about every hour when they’re awake.
+If they’re sleeping, you can let them rest, but make sure you take them out as soon as they wake up.

 • Whenever they transition from one activity to another (they were playing and now they’re going to take a nap)